ivybowman/AutoBooks/setup.md

 odm_folder = #Folder where your .odm files are located out_folder =

 #To add more libraries just make a copy of the below section and increment the number.
-Example: "library_0" becomes "library_1".
 [library_0]
 library_page = #Overdrive subdomain of your library.
-Ex: Use PAGE from "https://PAGE.overdrive.com/" library_select = false #If your library uses a dropdown box on the sign in put the exact text here.
-If not put "false" card_number = #Supply library card number here card_pin = #Supply library card pin here.
+Ex: "examplepage" from "https://examplepage.overdrive.com/" library_select = false #If your library uses a dropdown box on the sign in put the exact text here.
+If not put "false" Ex: "Example County Library" card_number = #Supply library card number here card_pin = #Supply library card pin here.
 If not used for sign in put "false"
 ```